 Student Right-To-Know is a federal law that requires all colleges and universities to disclose certain information to students.
-This page provides the information that a college must provide to students on graduation rates and transfer-out rates for full-time students seeking degrees at Northland.
+This handout provides the information that a college must provide to students on graduation rates and transfer-out rates for full-time students seeking degrees at Northland Community and Technical College.

 Northland offers several programs that lead to professional licensure and/or certification necessary for employment in the state of Minnesota and/or North Dakota.